This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

 Treatment for Lexapro addiction is a wise choice when dependence on the medication has developed.
 Dependence can occur even over a short period of time.
 It is possible to use effective yet gentle methods to help a person reduce their dosage and regain their health.
 At ATMC, we specialize in holistic neurotransmitter replacement therapy for natural mental health.

 Benefits of The Alternative to Meds Center Treatment for Lexapro Medication Tapering:

 Lexapro tapering and withdrawals can be extremely difficult to endure without medical guidance and proper support.
 However, with the right nutrition and other therapeutic support offered at ATMC, the process can be surprisingly mild and tolerable.

 Better quality sleep

 Please ask us for more information on the process of safe medication tapering and find out if it might help in your unique health situation and recovery goals.
-Our inpatient residential program at Alternative to meds Center is ideal and positively life-changing for anyone seeking recovery from Lexapro withdrawal, Lexapro addiction, Lexapro dependence, and regaining natural mental health without prescription drugs.
+Our inpatient residential program at Alternative to meds Center provides ideal resources in a serene setting, for positively life-changing results.
+We look forward to your inquiry about our inpatient Lexapro withdrawal treatment program.

 11. John M. Eisenberg Center for Clinical Decisions and Communications Science.
 Second-Generation Antidepressants for Treating Adult Depression: An Update.
 2012 Jul 30.
 In: Comparative Effectiveness Review Summary Guides for Clinicians [Internet].
 Rockville (MD): Agency for Healthcare Research and Quality (US); 2007-.
 Table 1, List of Second-Generation Antidepressants Included in the 2011 Updated Review.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK99902/table/clindep2.t1/ [cited 2021 April 19]